IBM/localK8Dev/README.md

 You should see the text you entered followed by the current time appear on the page.

-# Deploying the application to a remote cluster using IBM Cloud Kubernetes Service
+# Deploying the application to a remote single-node cluster using IBM Cloud Kubernetes Service

 Let's now look at continuing our application development on the IBM Cloud.
 If you have not already registered for an IBM Cloud account, do so [here](https://console.bluemix.net/registration/).
-The steps in this tutorial can be done with a free account.
+The steps in this section can be done with a free account.
+(The cluster that you create will expire after one month.)

 Log in to the IBM Cloud CLI and enter your IBM Cloud credentials when prompted.